FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 <pre>
 java -Xmx12g -cp "bin":"lib/*" GlobalNucleus Flickr-proc.w 16 0.1 200
 </pre>
-The result will be stored in a text file String globalfile = "Global-"+num_samples + "-" +basename + "-" + eta + "-.txt".
+The result will be stored in a text file String globalfile = "GlobalNucleus-"+num_samples + "-" +basename + "-" + eta + "-.txt".
 The file contains all the global nuclei detected by the algorithm.

 # Using git
 First clone repo.